CaptainKokomo/Codex-dropbox/docs/stage0-first-run-guide.md

 ## 4. Auto-Update Preference

 - The next panel lets you decide whether NodeLab should auto-update itself when future offline patches are available.
-- Toggle **Auto-update** on or off.
+- Use the **Turn off auto-update** / **Keep auto-update on** button to flip the setting.
 Your choice is saved immediately and becomes the default behavior for this machine.

 ## 5. Quick Orientation Tour